junguler/_image-manipulation/G'mic(stylize)/README.md

 | --- | --- |
 | ![face-low](https://user-images.githubusercontent.com/59083599/142287222-4892d2a4-6963-457a-93b0-f0b141cd6441.gif) | ![crochet_low](https://user-images.githubusercontent.com/59083599/142287356-4fba04cb-bd6d-435c-9160-41b0e558bfe1.gif) |

-for the style image go to the gif folder inside examples, these gifs were significantly compressed using gifsicle to make their size way smaller and are not representitive of the actual result quality
+for the style image go to the gif folder inside examples, these gifs were significantly compressed using gifsicle to make their size way smaller and are not representative of the actual result quality

 ## stylizify a video
 lets apply what we learned to a video, i have made a example of how to download a free video, make image sequence, apply filter and mux it back [here](https://github.com/junguler/ffmpeg-examples/tree/main/sequence%2C%20manipulate%20%26%20mux%20images)